 Historically, the old BIG EAST is considered to be one of the most dominant and competitive men’s college basketball conferences in the history of the sport.
 College hoops fans reminisce about the days when Georgetown’s Patrick Ewing battled rivals Syracuse, Villanova, and Connecticut.

 The BIG EAST of today isn’t too shabby either.
-The BIG EAST has six teams in the 2018 tournament, leading the way with two No. 1 seeds: Villanova and Xavier.
-And lest we forget, Villanova won the whole thing in 2016.
+The BIG EAST had six teams in the 2018 tournament, leading the way with two No. 1 seeds: Villanova and Xavier.
+Villanova won the whole thing in 2016 and 2018.

 Truth be told, even though many don’t like the ‘new’ BIG EAST anywhere near as much as the ‘old’ BIG EAST, both renditions of the conference share a common theme outside of their name: they both consisted of mostly Catholic colleges and universities.